thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 # Configuration Well-Known URI {#well-known}

-Clients that know a service is available as an oblivious gateway, e.g., either via discovery through the "oblivious" parameter in a SVCB or HTTPS record, or by configuration, need to know the key configuration before sending oblivious requests.
+Clients that know a service is available as an oblivious gateway, e.g., either via discovery through the "oblivious-gateway" parameter in a SVCB or HTTPS record, or by configuration, need to know the key configuration before sending oblivious requests.